See Stars Age Themselves Thanks to This New Filter

 While Hollywood is usually airbrushing out wrinkles, the stars have embraced them thanks to the viral app, FaceApp.
 Users can upload a photo of themselves or snap a picture and, within seconds, see how they might look decades down the line thanks to a built-in filter.

-Celebrities like Lance Bass, Sam Smith and more have jumped on the bandwagon and, fortunately for fans, shared their filtered results on social media.
+Celebrities like Nicole "Snooki" Polizzi and Jennifer "JWoww" Farley, Lance Bass, Sam Smith and more have jumped on the bandwagon and, fortunately for fans, shared their filtered results on social media.

 The NSYNC alum clearly had some fun with the app, using it to age not only himself, but all of his former bandmates.